 Do you have any resources for asking my school/administrator/district to help support my participation/pay for my tuition?

 Yes!
-We have both a brochure on the Mindful Teacher Certification Program (first listed below), as well as a pdf entitled “Why Your School or District Should Invest In a Mindful Teacher” which you can provide to your administrator.
+We have a pdf entitled “Why Your School or District Should Invest In a Mindful Teacher” which you can provide to your administrator.

 Can I complete the course without attending the Retreats?